Strong Hiring Methods for International Growth

 - Rick Steinberg, VP Human Resources

-- If you don’t keep up by training new managers in the Topgrading process (even though they will have been on the ‘other side’), it can become sloppy and lose some of its effectiveness.
+- Keep up by training new managers in the Topgrading methods, even though they will have been on the "other side."
+The process can become sloppy and lose some of its effectiveness if you don't.

-- Similarly, the process can get a little stale, and corners can start to be cut, with current managers if they don’t receive periodic Topgrading refresher training.
+- Conduct Topgrading refresher courses every year or so, or the process can get a little stale, and corners can start to be cut.

 - Do not let candidates off the hook with setting up the reference checks.
 Not wanting to or having an excuse for not setting up a reference check with a former boss frequently means they have something to hide.
 There are exceptions to that, of course, but the reasons for exceptions should be thoroughly probed.